xiongyunuo/PINNFermion/README.md

 # PINNFermion
-data and PINN for fermions
+data and PINN for fermions (Fermi-Hubbard model)